Download and Run the Connectivity Agent Installer

-The agent is only certified with Oracle JDK Version 8.
 The JDK installation can be shared with other products installed on the same host.
 However, ensure that the JDK installation is not modified for use with these other products.

-Oracle Enterprise Linux 6.x
+Oracle Linux 6.x

-Oracle Enterprise Linux 7.2
+Oracle Linux 7.x

-Oracle Enterprise Linux 7.5
+Oracle Linux 8.x

 RedHat Enterprise Linux 6.6

-RedHat Enterprise Linux 7.2
+RedHat Enterprise Linux 7.x

-RedHat Enterprise Linux 7.5
+RedHat Enterprise Linux 8.x